 |16.||Panasonic LX10||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the T6i has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The ZS200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6i Manual (free pdf) or the online Panasonic ZS200 Manual.
+Further information on the features and operation of the T6i and ZS200 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Panasonic ZS200 Manual.